 You can attend a HiSET prep class at a facility near you, and your local bookstore or community library will be able to supply the right materials as well.
 Nowadays, there are also some pretty good and complete online GED and HiSET prep courses, such as the accredited prep course offered by Onsego, part of which is published on this website at no cost.

+Please be aware that this website’s free practice tests and video lessons cover only portions of what’s on the HiSET and GED exams.
+For full coverage, register with Onsego GED Prep, an accredited, affordable, full-scope program.
 Whichever way you prefer to learn, just make sure you’ll show up at the exam well prepared, pass the five tests, and get your own high school equivalency diploma.

-Online HiSET exam
+Online HiSET and GED Exam

-Free GED online prep in Montana (HiSET)
+Free GED Online Prep in Montana

 Jobs with a GED